Bernie Sanders on Iraq

 Good question — a brief history can explain a lot.

-Saddam Hussein became President of Iraq in 1979, after forcing out Hassan al-Bakr, and Hussein was a powerful ally to the United States for over a decade.
-However, when Iraq invaded and annexed Kuwait in August 1990, that alliance dissolved, and Hussein was promptly denounced by America.
-Nearly every prominent nation in the international community including members of the United Nations Security Council condemned the invasion.
+Saddam Hussein became President of Iraq in 1979, after forcing out Hassan al-Bakr.
+Hussein was a U.S. ally for over a decade.
+However, when Iraq invaded and annexed Kuwait in August 1990, that alliance dissolved, and Hussein was promptly denounced by the United States.
+Most of the international community, including members of the United Nations Security Council, condemned Iraq’s invasion of Kuwait.
+Almost immediately, the U.S. joined 15 combatant nations and 24 non-combatant nations in a coalition to free Kuwait and defend Saudi Arabia.

-After several years of economic sanctions, in October 1998, the U.S. made it its official goal to remove the Hussein regime by enacting the Iraq Liberation Act.
-In March 2003, under President George W. Bush, the United States launched an invasion into the Basra province of Iraq.
-According to Bush, the coalition’s mission was to“disarm Iraq of weapons of mass destruction, to end Saddam Hussein’s support for terrorism, and to free the Iraqi people,” though it was later revealed that no weapons of mass destruction existed, and that the alleged ties between Iraq and Al-Qaeda were fabricated.
-This war lasted nine years, and in December 2011, under current President Barack Obama, the vast majority of the U.S. troops were withdrawn, leaving only a few behind to train Iraqi security forces to defend their own country.
+In October 1998, after years of crushing economic sanctions, the U.S. enacted the Iraq Liberation Act which called for the removal of the Hussein regime.
+In March 2003, the United States invaded Iraq.
+President Bush said the coalition’s mission was to “disarm Iraq of weapons of mass destruction, to end Saddam Hussein’s support for terrorism, and to free the Iraqi people”.
+It was later revealed that there were no weapons of mass destruction in Iraq and that the alleged ties between Iraq and Al-Qaeda were fabricated.
+The Iraq War lasted for nine years.
+In December 2011, President Obama authorized withdrawal of U.S. troops, leaving only a few behind to train Iraqi security forces to defend their own country.

 Gulf War and Desert Storm

-In August 1990, President George H.W.
-Bush (i.e. the first Bush president) deployed over 500,000 troops to the Persian Gulf in response to Iraq’s invasion and annexation of Kuwait.
-In January 1991, he requested a congressional joint resolution to retroactively authorize the deployment of troops.
-Then-congressman Bernie voted against this congressional authorization, along with 179 Democrats and three Republicans.
-(Bernie was the only independent in the House of Representatives at that time.)
+In August 1990, President Bush deployed over 500,000 troops to the Persian Gulf in response to Iraq’s invasion and annexation of Kuwait.
+In January 1991, a joint resolution was passed in Congress to retroactively authorize the deployment of troops to Iraq.
+Bernie voted against this congressional authorization, as did 179 Democrats and three Republicans.

-Overall, Bernie said, “[I]t is my belief that a war in the Persian Gulf now—an absolutely unnecessary war—would be a terrible mistake that this country would regret for decades to come.”
-Watch his address here:
+Bernie said in the speech, “[I]t is my belief that a war in the Persian Gulf now—an absolutely unnecessary war—would be a terrible mistake that this country would regret for decades to come.”

 Later in the House session, Bernie expanded upon his concerns regarding the Gulf War: